UMAprotocol/UMIPs/UMIPs/umip-95.md

 ### Modifications done:

+The modifications described below correspond to V4 (Version 4) of the Synthereum protocol.

 - Removal of role management from the `PoolOnChainPriceFeed.sol` and `PerpetualPoolParty.sol`.
 This is an unnecessary feature since the role management is handled by the `Manager.sol` contract.
 - Removal of `emergencyShutdown` functionality from the `PoolOnChainPriceFeed.sol` contract.
 Initially the `emergencyShutdown` can be called by each `PoolOnChainPriceFeed.sol`.
 In order to improve security of the protocol we have moved the `emergencyShutdown` functionality to be called only from the `Manager.sol` contract and only by authorized addresses - in our case the UMA DAO and Jarvis DAO.